richafnu/Viva/Viva/learning/workday-create-raas-report.md

 # Create RaaS reports on the Workday portal

 This article consists of steps required for enabling catalog, user, assignment, and completion data sync in Workday and Viva Learning integration.
 Admins are required to create a custom RaaS report on the Workday portal.
-Once you have created integration system user of Workday portal and have provided all security access, follow these steps to create the required RaaS reports.
+After you create the integration system user for Workday portal and provide all security access, follow these steps to create the required RaaS reports.

 > [!NOTE]